Wouterr0/WoJo-Messenger-Extreme/README.md

 # Messenger
-A simple messenger using Python sockets
+A simple messenger using Python sockets and is encrypted using RSA encryption